 Sometimes it can be fun to tell war stories, but other times, not so much.
 I heard a lot of stories about how my dates had supported their spouses at the time financially.

 Some of them helped pay their spouses student loans off, while others were working jobs while their husbands were going back to school.
+Some got burned on electric bills.
+(Know can you put your electric bill in someone else’s name so this does not happen to you!)

 And then there were a lot of stay-at-home moms who managed kids and households while their husbands worked and traveled.
 Their husbands were absent a lot from the family life.
 I heard these types of stories a lot over the last 18 months.